All Postdoc Fellows

 All Postdoctoral Fellows

-Timothy Lehmann is a postdoctoral fellow in the George Washington Forum at Ohio University.
+Timothy Lehmann was a postdoctoral fellow in the George Washington Forum at Ohio University (2016–2017).
 He earned his Ph.D. in political science from Boston College and his B.A. from Kenyon College.
 He specializes in the history of political philosophy, with an emphasis on eighteenth century political thought.
 His current research focuses on Montesquieu and Rousseau, especially with regard to the themes of freedom, human passions, education, commerce, and citizenship.
 He has taught American politics at Boston College and political philosophy and comparative politics at the College of the Holy Cross.

 Dr. Christopher Barkerbarkch@gmail.com